sumeetdas/fuml/README.md

     * `.5`

 ### Strings
-* Strings comprises of unicode characters, and are enclosed in single quotes.
+* Strings comprises of unicode characters, and are enclosed in double quotes.
 Example:
     ```fuml
-    'Hello world!'
+    "Hello world!"
     ```

     Corresponding schema: